i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 Overview
 ========

-This document proposes for changes to Tunnel Build message encryption using crypto primitives introduced by [ECIES-X25519]_.
+This document proposes changes to Tunnel Build message encryption using crypto primitives introduced by [ECIES-X25519]_.
 It is a portion of the overall proposal
 [Prop156]_ for converting routers from ElGamal to ECIES-X25519 keys.

 For the purposes of transitioning the network from ElGamal + AES256 to ECIES + ChaCha20, tunnels with mixed ElGamal and ECIES routers are necessary.
-Specifications for how to handle mixed tunnel hops are provided.
+Specifications for handling mixed tunnel hops are provided.
 No changes will be made to the format, processing, or encryption of ElGamal hops.

 ElGamal tunnel creators will need create ephemeral X25519 keypairs per-hop, and